This review isn't a pixel peeping, deep delve into settings, breakdown of everything Sony.

 For the majority of the day I shoot in manual mode.
 With an EVF it doesn't make a huge amount of sense not to in my opinion.

-I use aperture priority with AUTO-ISO set to minimum 100, maximum 6400.
+I also use aperture priority with AUTO-ISO set to minimum 100, maximum 6400.
 Shutter Speed is set to 1/250, I tried the auto FAST & FASTER settings which for FAST basically means the Sony cameras will try to keep the SS ~ x2 the focal length of the attached lens.
 FASTER I think is roughly x4 the focal length which seems like overkill to me and obviously impacts the ISO the camera will then use.
 1/250 is fast enough to freeze motion with any of my lenses, which unless I'm trying for something creative, is perfect.

 With the EVF you also have the reassurance that you can see what your exposure is so I find it very easy to trust the camera especially if the zebra lines can warn me if I'm blowing out the highlights.
 Top tip from Mark Galer re: zebra settings.
 Don't set the sensitivity too low or you'll be getting warned constantly.